8:55am – 9:00am

 The presentation from Kelly will discuss each of these phases identified in the doctoral research, the stressors that individuals may be exposed to or may experience during the RTW process, as well as facilitating factors identified within the research that can ease these stressors during the RTW process.

-Kelly Broughton is a Doctor Elect with the Tasmanian School of Business and Economics at the University of Tasmania.
-Kelly holds subject matter expert in Workplace Health and Safety.
+Kelly Broughton is with the Tasmanian School of Business and Economics at the University of Tasmania.
+Kelly holds subject matter expertise in Workplace Health and Safety.
 Kelly has research experience relating to physical and psychological injury or illness, with research projects focusing on workplace conditions, return to work experiences and overall return to work outcomes because of these experiences.

 Kelly’s doctoral project focused on employee experience returning to work following physical and psychological injury and factors that can influence those experiences.
 Kelly has been working on other research projects that surround improving work and wellbeing.
 Her research projects have focused on improving return to work resources, understanding the experience the workers compensation system has on injured or ill workers and psychosocial hazard regulation.